2020 PDC World Cup of Darts: Teams and seedings

-All the countries that participated at the 2019 event returned for the 2020 event, although notably owing to the changes of personnel in their teams, neither Scotland nor Australia will be seeded at this tournament for the very first time.
-On 18 October, the Philippines expressed concerns due to logistics issue caused by COVID-19 travel restrictions, and have threatened to withdraw, but they were cleared to participate in the end.
+All the countries that participated in the 2019 event returned for the 2020 event, although notably owing to the changes of personnel in their teams, neither Scotland nor Australia will be seeded at this tournament for the very first time.
+On 18 October, the Philippines expressed concerns due to logistics issues caused by COVID-19 travel restrictions, and had threatened to withdraw, but they were cleared to participate in the end.

 On 2 November, Singapore withdrew from the competition as Harith Lim couldn't fly to Austria, because of new regulations in Singapore (whereas his teammate Paul Lim was based in Hong Kong), so they were replaced by Portugal (represented by José de Sousa and José Marquês), while Kim Viljanen, Cristo Reyes and Xicheng Han of Finland, Spain and China respectively, were replaced by Veijo Viinikka, Jesús Noguera and Zizhao Zheng.
-On the eve of the tournament, the Chinese team of Zizhao Zheng and Di Zhuang were forced to withdraw after issues with their flights to Austria, with standby team Latvia, represented by Madars Razma & Janis Mustafejevs, taking their spot.
+On the eve of the tournament, the Chinese team of Zizhao Zheng and Di Zhuang were forced to withdraw after issues with their flights to Austria, with the standby team Latvia, represented by Madars Razma & Janis Mustafejevs, taking their spot.

-The competing nations were confirmed following the conclusion of the 2020 World Grand Prix on 12 October, all players named on the seeded nations are the top 2 of each nation on the PDC Order of Merit, although team selection was subject to change.
+The competing nations were confirmed following the conclusion of the 2020 World Grand Prix on 12 October; all players named on the seeded nations are the top 2 of each nation on the PDC Order of Merit, although team selection was subject to change.
 The Top 8 nations based on combined Order of Merit rankings on 12 October will be seeded.

 The teams were officially announced on 15 October: